-• 3 or more Administration referrals for a major behaviour or repeated minor behaviours are recorded on an Orange Slip within a term.
-These will have been entered on a tracking spreadsheet by the Associate Principal.
+3 or more office referrals for a major behaviour or repeated minor behaviours are recorded on an Orange Slip within a term.
+These will have been entered on a tracking spreadsheet by the administration team.

-'Stage 1' letter to be signed by the student and parents/caregivers and returned.
-A copy of which is kept by the class teacher and Associate Principal.
+'Stage 1' letter to be signed by the student and parent/guardians and returned within 24 hours, a copy of which is kept by the administration team.